 Don’t be a fire starter

-From 2014 to 2016, over 2,000 fires on Thanksgiving Day occurred in residential buildings, over 50% of which were caused by cooking.
-Avoid becoming another stat by following these tips.
+According to the National Fire Protection Association, 1,400 fires on Thanksgiving Day in 2019 occurred in residential buildings.
+Avoid becoming another statistic by following these tips.

 - Check your home smoke alarms and replace batteries if they haven’t been changed recently.